Helping you grow closer to God

 Most marriages aren’t going very well.
 Most parenting isn’t going very well.
 Most people’s finances aren’t going very well.
 And if you talk real honestly with the people where it’s going really, really well.
 It’s a weird thing to have everything going great and have this huge emptiness in your life.

-And your citizenship is heaven, and so is mine you’re in Christ and you’re heaven bound and you’re on the love train if you’re a Christ follower.
-And he says, I want you, like liquid, to seep into every kind of need and just love people where they’re at, don’t judge them, tell them the truth.
+And your citizenship is heaven, and so is mine you’re in Christ and you are heaven bound and you’re on the love train if you’re a Christ follower.
+And He says: I want you, like liquid, to seep into every kind of need and just love people where they’re at, don’t judge them, tell them the truth.
 Put your arm around them, don’t make it just words, actually help them, and tell them there’s a God who cares.

-We not only have a role as an ambassador, we now have a standing before the God of heaven that is identical to the Jesus of heaven in terms of God seeing us completely righteous.
-A son and a daughter.
+We not only have a role as an ambassador, we now have a standing before the God of heaven that is identical to the Jesus of heaven in terms of God seeing us completely righteous – a son, a daughter.

 This is not about duty.
 This isn’t about oughts.
 This isn’t about shoulds.
 This is about God’s love being so experienced because you step down.
 And you stepped away.
 And you stepped in.
 And you stepped up.
 And you can’t help yourself.
 You’re stepping out and reaching and caring for people.

 And when that begins to happen, you don’t live for you anymore.
-You have a new focus, you live for Him.
-And the you get new eyes.
+You have a new focus; you live for Him.
+And then you get new eyes.
 You don’t see the same way.
-And then you, there’s a hope for everyone that you meet, no matter where they’ve been, what they’ve been through.
+And then, and there’s a hope for everyone that you meet, no matter where they’ve been, what they’ve been through.

 And then you realize, I got a new responsibility.
 My new responsibility isn’t just kid’s SAT scores or someday, someway I hope I’ll get married or I hope this job works out or maybe someday this thing will go, you know, IPO.
 Or maybe the…